 Bibliographical noteFunding Information:

 This research is supported by Korea Civil Military Technology Cooperation Center as “Dual Use Technology Cooperation Program ( 13-SF-EB-03-mke )”.
-Appendix A

 All Science Journal Classification (ASJC) codes